Huy-DNA/MPiSC/code/ltqueue/README.md

 The ABA problem still remains.
 However, because `rank` is now a full-flexed 64-bit number, we can just split `rank` into `rank` and `version tag`.

 ![image](https://github.com/user-attachments/assets/d6d715f7-6bdd-4972-8a80-cf73d71b21ee)

+There's a nuance though.
+In the original version, the `timestamp` at each internal node is guaranteed to be minimum among the timestamps in the subtree rooted at the internal node.
+However, with our version, suppose in the above visualization, we dequeue so that the min-timestamp of rank 1 changes and becomes bigger than min-timestamp of rank 2, still, right at that moment, some internal nodes still point to rank 1, implicitly imply that the new min-timestamp of rank 1 is the min-timestamp of the whole subtree, which is incorrect.
+We need to introduce some adaptation.

 Adaptation and proof of correctness will be provided in the next two sections.